Multilingual Studies

 We can think of many Canadian applications for English / French Studies and American Studies in English / Spanish.
 There are countless language combinations in Europe, Asia and beyond (and you can activate more than two languages at a time).

-Even when you don’t plan to socialize responses among participants, this capability proves helpful as researchers can have a single Study to collect responses for distinct languages or regions.
-Participants may never realize that other languages are supported.
+The platform’s multilingual capability also proves helpful as researchers can have a single Study to collect responses for distinct languages or regions, without needing to sacrifice a socialized setup.

 Since all responses will now be consolidated for analysis, there’s considerably less work to synthesize results, especially for complex data that one gets from Sort and Rank and Grid Tasks.
-You can, of course, Segment participants based on their language or region if you want to filter results (e.g. to generate an English-only word cloud).
-It’s always easier to separate and filter data than to try to combine it later.
+You can, of course, Segment participants based on their language or region if you want to filter results (e.g. to generate an English-only word cloud), as it’s easier to separate and filter data than to try to combine it later.

-The Fill the Blanks, Image Review and Video Review Tasks are the only Task Types not fully compatible with multilingual Study setups.
-Since the Response Template (i.e. where the blanks are located) cannot have multiple translations and since you cannot upload two separate images or videos, you must instead have multiple versions of the same Task with limited visibility tied to corresponding language Segments (and translated content therein).
+The Image Review and Video Review Tasks are the only Task Types not fully compatible with multilingual Study setups.
+Since you cannot upload two separate images or videos, you must instead have multiple versions of the same Task with limited visibility tied to corresponding language Segments (and translated content therein).